 This news didn’t surprise me but still felt like a ton of bricks dropping on my head.
-Multiple friends shared stories of their surgery needed to be redone.
 I could only think of the fact that my girls had a special dance on Friday.
 My new surgery would happen on Thursday.

-Sharing the news with Ashley I broke down in tears.
+Sharing the news with Ashley, I broke down in tears.
 I hated not getting to attend the dance for my girls.
-I already knew what recovery from eye surgery looked like and I really didn’t like it.
+I already knew what recovery from eye surgery looked like, and I didn’t like it.

-After I spoke with Ashley I wrestled with who I wanted to call.
-I had a lot of people I needed to call but for a moment I held a pity party.
-I could only think of a couple people I wanted to share this with just as a friend.
-Did this mean I really didn’t have close friends?
+After I spoke with Ashley, I wrestled with who I wanted to call.
+I had a lot of people I needed to call, but for a moment I held a pity party.
+I could only think of a couple of people I wanted to share this with just as a friend.
+Did this mean I didn’t have close friends?

 Serving as a pastor is relationally ironic.
-I have a life full of relationships but most of those hinge on the title I have.
+I have a life full of relationships, but most of those hinges on the title I have.
 I relate to and care for many and love what I do.
 But I don’t feel close to many people.

 Then it struck me.
 I have a web of friendships.
 Many people fill many friend rolls in my life.

-For dinner Wednesday a couple friends came over for our regular small group meeting.
-Angela and Ryan willingly changed plans from studying together to simply talking and going for a walk.
+For dinner, Wednesday, a couple of friends came over for our regular small group meeting.
+Angela and Ryan willingly changed plans from studying together to merely talking and going for a walk.
 I needed friends to walk with literally as I anticipated a hard day ahead.

-Throughout the evening I received calls from a couple friends who have experienced my eye surgery.
+Throughout the evening, I received calls from a couple of friends who have experienced my eye surgery.
 They encouraged me from their experience.

 Logging online I read comments from dozens and dozens of people around the world empathizing with and praying for me.

-I think I need to guard against letting my feelings tell me how friend full my life is.
-Sure, the circle of people I can just shoot the breeze with may be small.
-Yet, friends show up in many ways.
-I count as friends many generous self sacrificing people.
-How I feel in a moment doesn’t always reveal the depth and breath of the friendships I have.
+I need to guard against letting my feelings tell me how friend full my life is.
+Sure, the circle of people I can chat with maybe small.
+Friends show up in many ways.
+I count as friends many generous, self-sacrificing people.
+How I feel in a moment doesn’t always reveal the depth and breadth of the friendships I have.